-Orange County Health Care Agency, Children and Youth Behavioral Health began implementation of Pathways to Well-Being (formerly Katie A.) services in June 2013 after the Core Practice Model Guide and the Medi-Cal Manual for Intensive Care Coordination (ICC), In-Home Based Services (IHBS) and Therapeutic Foster Care (TFC) Services-1st Edition were released by the State.
+Orange County Health Care Agency, Children and Youth Behavioral Health began implementation of Katie A. (currently known as Pathways to Well-Being) services in June 2013 after the Core Practice Model Guide and the Medi-Cal Manual for Intensive Care Coordination (ICC), In-Home Based Services (IHBS) and Therapeutic Foster Care (TFC) Services-1st Edition were released by the State.
 Currently, CYBH providers are providing ICC and IHBS to the Pathways to Well-Being subclass population.